BrandonLWhite/Stellaris-LaunchPad-UsbDevBulk-AutoWinusbInstall/README.md

 ##How to Integrate This Into Your Project
 All I've done is taken the stock "usb_dev_bulk" project and rigged it up with callback handlers to induce the automatic installation of WinUSB.sys, using my modified usblib.
 You should be able to build and run this code on your LaunchPad and mess around with it the same as the stock TI demo project, using the "usb_bulk_example" Visual C++ project supplied in StellarisWare.
+You can also move some traffic around with the C# example host app I've included too (see below).

 1. Copy the usb_dev_bulk and usblib folders to a subdirectory of your choosing in your CCS workspace, then import the two projects.
 You’ll want to select the cm4f project (for CCS) when asked – that’s what will run on your Stellaris LaunchPad.